thaclownminion/Descreen-app_Windows-Linux-MacOS/README.md

 # Windows Descreen app instructions

+## How to download and run
+To download the windows veriosn just download the .zip file from the newest release and unzip it by double clicking on the .zip file.
+After you unzipped the file double click the "Descreen.exe".

+# Linux Descreen app instructions

+## How to download and run
+To download the Linux verion, download the linux.zip file of the latest release.
+Then unzip the file.
+You should get a folder.
+Double click on that folder and search for the "Descreen" file.

+If that doesn't work:
+- Open the terminal app
+- then run "cd ~/Downloads/linux"
+- then run "chmod +x ./Descreen"
+- And now double click the "Descreen file"

 # Features
 - Focus time: You can set a focus time and in that time you won't be blocked.
 For example in a meeting. you can change your time in the settings.